GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-10 07:18:23 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-10 08:23:17 IST

 Current Weather in Coimbatore:
-Temperature: 22.91 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist